johnlazenby/Passive-Income/README.md

 3. dk_username: username for draftkings account
 4. dk_password: password for draftkings account
 5. downloads_path: full file path to location chrome downloads to
-6. contest_title: name of title of contest program will enter
+6. contest_titles: name of titles of contest program will enter seperated by "|"

 Example of a `scraping_and_entering_inputs.env` file: <br>